billy-the-ape/davinci-bot/README.md

 #### `DISCORD_BOT_TOKEN` \*Required

 Set up your Discord bot in the [Discord Developer Portal](https://discord.com/developers/applications) ([More info](https://discord.com/developers/docs/getting-started#creating-an-app)).
-Paste the token you receive in this process into this variable.
+Paste the token you receive in this process into this variable. _Note: Your bot will need to have the "Message Content Intent" turned on in order to read and respond to messages._

 #### `OPENAI_API_KEY` \*Required